Xenical (Orlistat) Capsules

 What to expect when on Xenical and when will I see results?

-In trials and studies, Xenical has shown that it can help people lose a modest, but meaningful amount of weight when it’s combined with a reduced-calorie diet and physical exercise.
 About 35-55% of people lost at least 5% of their starting body weight, and around 16-25% lost 10% or more of their weight.
 Xenical can give you an added boost to support steady, gradual weight loss.

 You should aim to lose 5% of your starting weight by week 12, however, the speed and quality of Xenical’s effects depend on your diet and lifestyle.

-What are the common side effects of Xenical?
+What are the side effects of Xenical?

 Xenical, like any other medication, can cause some side effects.
 Some of the very common (may affect more than 1 in 10 people) side effects are: